 USE CASES

-Case Study • Supply Chain
+Implementation Example • Supply Chain

 Supply-Chain Disruption & Logistics Resilience

-At a glance
+At a Glance

 Primary users

-Supply chain, procurement, logistics, and operations teams
+Supply-chain, procurement, logistics, operations, and continuity teams

 Decision cycle

-Weekly monitoring, daily escalation during disruption windows
+Weekly monitoring + daily escalation during disruption windows

-Key Talosai features used
+Key analytical features

 User Profile